nsinorov/SoftUniMainPath/CSharp - Advanced/C# OOP/Polymorphism - Lab/Shapes/README.md

 	The method should get the name of class type as string, and should return a message in the format: $"Drawing {classType.Name}"

+Extend the Shape class with two children:

+	Rectangle
+	Circle